VenkatachalamSubramanianPeriyaSubbu/nbctl/docs/getting-started/help.md

 ### Share Your Experience

-- Write blog posts about nbutils
+- Write blog posts about nbctl
 - Share on social media
 - Present at meetups or conferences
 - Create tutorials and examples